 PRSF was launched by the Small Industries Development Bank of India (SIDBI), India’s foremost financial Institution to promote, finance, and develop Micro, Small & Medium Enterprises (MSMEs) in India, with a risk-sharing corpus of US$ 37 million.

-The project is supported by the World Bank (Project Implementing Entity) the Bureau of Energy Efficiency (BEE), and the Government of India.
+The project is supported by the World Bank as the Project Implementing Entity.
 As the Technical Assistance Executing Agency, Energy Efficiency Services Limited (EESL) works on developing a pan-India pipeline of ESCO projects.
-SIDBI (Project Executing Agency (PEA) serves as a guarantor to loans given by banks, Participating Financial Institutions (PFIs), Non-Banking Financial Companies (NBFCs) to ESCOs, and ESCO-implemented projects, thereby minimising risk.
+SIDBI (Project Executing Agency (PEA) serves as a guarantor to loans given by banks, Participating Financial Institutions (PFIs), Non-Banking Financial Companies (NBFCs) to ESCOs, and ESCO-implemented projects, thereby minimizing risk.

 PRSF consists of a risk-sharing facility for energy efficiency, managed by SIDBI, (US$37 million), funded from a Global Environmental Facility (GEF) contribution of US$12 million and backstopped by a Clean Technology Fund (CTF) Guarantee, in the form of contingent finance, of US$25 million, and a technical assistance component.

 To be eligible to receive PRSF credit guarantees, PFI loans will have to be for ESCO-implemented Energy efficiency projects.
 Simultaneously, the Implementing ESCO must undertake an energy savings performance contract (ESPC) with the beneficiary host entity.

 • Large industries (excluding thermal power plants), including those notified under the BEE’s energy consumption norms and standards (i.e., through PAT), or